• Recipe Box

 Fresh parsley and fresh basil leaves because you can't beat the taste of fresh herbs and meatballs with parsley is just hamburger meat.

-Garlic is needed to enhance the flavor of both the meatballs and the sauce and what's italian cooking without garlic!
+Garlic is needed to enhance the flavor of both the meatballs and the sauce and what's Italian cooking without garlic!

 See recipe card for full list of ingredients and quantities.

-How to Make Italian Veal Meatballs and Spaghetti
+How to Make Italian Meatballs and Spaghetti

 Heat up olive oil in a saucepan.
 I used a 6 quart jumbo saucepan.
 Cook garlic until fragrant then add sauce, salt, pepper and basil.
 Bring to boil, then reduce heat to a simmer.